Pune Metro: Rolling Stock

-Cost
+Financing

+Funding

 The MahaMetro lines were estimated to cost ₹11522 crore, a hike of ₹653 crore from the 2014 estimate.
 The PMC and PCMC will each bear 5% of the cost, while the state government and the central government will each bear 20% of the cost.
 The remaining 50% will be obtained as loans.
 The state government's share of 20% includes the expenses of acquiring land, including government land, at market price.
 The delay in the execution of the project has resulted in an upward revision of ₹ 700 crores (US$107.8 million) in the draft civic budget for 2015-16 presented by Municipal Commissioner Kunal Kumar.

 On 17 September 2016, the central government had approved a proposal seeking loan of ₹6325 crore from the World Bank and China-based Asian Infrastructure Investment Bank (AIIB) for the project.
 However, as of March 2018, MahaMetro was negotiating loans worth ₹4500 crore and ₹2000 crore from the European Investment Bank (EIB) and the French Development Agency (Agence française de développement, AFD).
 On 28 January 2019, the Department of Economic Affairs on behalf of the Centre and the AFD signed a facility framework agreement to extend bilateral funding of ₹2000 crore.